Buildings at LacLawrann

 The recently renovated 1860s barn is a three-season gathering place for conservancy activities.
-Perhaps you have visited for the Big Cedar Bluegrass Concert in September or the annual Wildflower and Perennial Sale held each May.
+Perhaps you have visited the annual Wildflower and Perennial Sale held each May.
 The barn is also available for rental.
 Read more about facility rental.

 The 1860s renovated farmhouse is used by the Friends of Lac Lawrann Conservancy’s dedicated volunteers as an onsite work space.